Full Licensee helping youngster to get on the air.

 Getting Started.

 The Foundation licence is your gateway to amateur radio.
 The course and exam that leads to a licence issued by the UK communications regulator Ofcom, and entitles you to take a unique identifier called a callsign which will be used to identify you when you are transmitting.
 The courses take place at our club and is conducted by our experienced radio amateurs.
-Most of the training is practical, there is a small amount of radio and electronics theory but only enough for to get the most out of your radio station.
-The course usually lasts one day with the exam at the end.
-The exam is very straightforward and consists of 26 multiple choice questions which you have 55 minutes to answer.
-Your exam paper is checked by the invigilator straight after the exam so you will have a good idea if you have passed before you leave.
+There is a small amount of radio and electronics theory but only enough for you to get the most out of your radio station.
+The exam is very straightforward and consists of 26 multiple choice questions which you have 60 minutes to answer.

 Intermediate